Tributes paid to three killed in car crash

 Officers believe the car was involved in a road traffic collision and came off the A48(M) but it is not clear exactly when that happened.

-The road has been closed in both directions, near to the Cardiff Garden Centre, by the police.
+The road had been closed in both directions, near to the Cardiff Garden Centre, by the police.

 Photographs from the scene show large green fencing and tarpaulin has been erected around the crash site, which is among trees.